-Defined as EBIT, adjusted for certain non-recurring effects relating to transaction costs, separation costs, and other non-recurring effects.

-performance indicators are partly used to manage the Group.
+Adjusted EBITDA is used as a key indicator of the economic performance of the Group, in particular to illustrate the non-recurring effects from acquisitions and other non-recurring effects on the operating results.
+In addition, non-financial performance indicators are partly used to manage the Group.
 To this end, an additional remuneration element geared towards long-term, sustainable success of the HENSOLDT Group has also been included in the Management Board remuneration since the fiscal year 2021.
 The Long-Term Incentive bonus components for the Management Board members and other executives of the Group are determined, inter alia, according to the target achievement of the ESG targets "Diversity" and "Climate Impact" (refer to the "Corporate Governance" section on the website of HENSOLDT at https://investors.hensoldt.net).

-Fisca l year
+Fisca Fiscal year

 in € million 2021 2020 % Delta

 Performance indicators

 Revenues 1,474.3 1,206.9 22.2%

 Adjusted EBITDA 260.7 219.3 18.9%

 Adjusted EBIT 198.6 167.2 18.8%

 Adjusted pre-tax unlevered free cash flow 252.3 196.4 28.5%

 Order intake 3,171.5 2,541.3 24.8%

 Book-to-bill-ratio 2.2 2.1 2.2%

 Order backlog 5,092.2 3,424.0 48.7%